 “Look,” Jennifer said.
 “It’s fine.
 Alex and I would love to host again.
 That way, Ethel will have to be on her best behavior because she’ll be on my turf.”

-“I appreciate that, Jennifer, but you’ve hosted three times in a row.
-It’s not fair for you to have to do it again.”
+“I appreciate that, Jennifer, but you’ve done it so often, it’s not fair for you to have to do it again.”

 “I couldn’t agree more,” I said.
-“And need I remind both of you that last year I had one martini too many and pitched headfirst into Jennifer’s tree, sending ornaments crashing to the floor?
+“And need I remind both of you that it was only three years ago that I had one martini too many and pitched headfirst into Jennifer’s tree, sending ornaments crashing to the floor?
 No?
 I didn’t think so because I was a goddamned horror show.
-If we have Christmas Eve there, everyone will remember what became of me last year—distraught over a man.”
+As I tried to compose myself, I remember thinking, ‘You’re not slurring, darling—you’re merely speaking in cursive.
+No one will notice the difference.’
+But they did.
+The last two Christmases we spent in Maine.
+But if we have Christmas Eve at Jennifer and Alex’s apartment again, everyone will be reminded what became of me that year—distraught over a goddamned man.”

 “Marcus,” they said at once.

-“Yes, Marcus,” I sighed.
+“Yes, Marcus,” I said.
 “I made a fool of myself after I broke things off with him—and everyone witnessed it.
 Je refuse to evoke that memory in anyone this year.
 Je refuse!”